-remembering 20 february 1988 — the day that manchester came out
+remembering february 20, 1988 — the day manchester came out

 In 1988, a rally through central Manchester turned the city upside down.
 Not only was it the start of Manchester becoming Britain’s unofficial capital of Gay -- it was a useful microcosm for what would happen in the rest of the country.

 Photography Alasdair McLellan